Brewing a better future: creating a transition by collaboration throughout the whole supply chain

 Creating an inclusive white rice supply chain

 For their local sourcing strategy, Brassivoire and GIZ collaborated with FairMatch Support.
 Herman uit de Bosch, director FairMatch Support: “We set-up a pilot project with Brassivoire.
 The lessons learned from this pilot helps scaling-up of the local sourcing strategy.
 Rice is grown a lot in Côte d’Ivoire, but the supply chain is not organised very well.
 Farmers are often not connected to professional processing.
 This offers opportunities for the farmers to professionalise and to be linked to markets, leading to sustainable standards of living.
-Because the country imports rice mainly from Asia, the Ivorian government works on a program for national rice production to keep additional value in the country.
+Because the country imports rice mainly from Asia, the Ivorian government works on a programme for national rice production to keep additional value in the country.
 The pilot project fits well with this programme.
 Collaborating with the government is very important, it’s much easier for private companies like Brassivoire to succeed.
 The aim of the project was to set-up a framework for a sustainable supply chain from smallholder rice farmers to Brassivoire.
 Finding a local market for the white rice was beyond the scope of the project”.

 Laurent Théodore, Brassivoire GM: “Beer is typically made from malted barley, hops, yeast, and water.
 However, there are other ingredients that can be used such as rice.
 Fine brisure is a 5% by-product of rice production and it is a good ingredient for brewing beer.
 An important lesson learned from the collaboration with FairMatch Support was the importance of creating an inclusive and whole supply chain.
 We could have only focused on the by-product that we need but we learned that you have to develop the whole supply chain in order to make a sustainable impact.
 This insight is of great importance for Brassivoire”.